vincent-legoll/glancing/README.rst

 You can further extend the coverage of the test suite, by modifying the following lines from ./test/src/test_glancing.py file.
-They enable more tests, but will download a lot of big image files...
+They enable more tests, but will download a lot of big (huge) image files...

     _HEAVY_TESTS = False
     _HUGE_TESTS = False